CALL US NOW:

 There are some pre-entry requirements before you can commence training on the CPL(H) course:

-- You must hold a JAR-FCL Class 1 medical certificate
+• You must hold a EASA-FCL Class 1 medical certificate

 The CPL(H) course is to be considered full-time, and can usually be completed within 3-4 weeks.
 In order to qualify for the issue of a CPL(H), a candidate must complete the following: